 - 1 cup cream or milk

-- 3 tablespoons maple syrup – or more to taste where to buy maple syrup, where to buy unpasteurized organic honey
+- 3 tbsp maple syrup – or more to taste

-- 1½ teaspoons vanilla extract how to make vanilla extract, where to buy vanilla extract
+- 1½ tsp vanilla extract (how to make vanilla extract)

 - Blend all ingredients (except optional whipped cream and sweetener) together.
 I place mine in a tall jar and mix with an immersion blender.